Last Updated: July 16, 2020

 If you have expressly permitted us to do so, we may also use your personal information to send you (or have our business partners or marketing agencies send you on our behalf) marketing information or to contact you for marketing research.
 At a minimum, we will always give you the opportunity to "opt out" of receiving marketing materials you choose to unsubscribe from.

-If we would like to use your personal information for any purposes other than those described, we will obtain your prior consent.
+If we would like to use your personal information for any purposes other than those described, or as otherwise permitted under applicable law, we will obtain your prior consent.

 3) Information sharing and disclosure